ranjithpals/Spark_Scala/Streaming/API/readme.md

   3. .option("cleanSource", "archive") & .option("sourceArchiveDir", "Name-of-archive-dir")
   4. In the above option, the files are archived immediately but it slows down the job run, if there is need for quick processing then this need to be avoided.
   5. In such cases you can have your own batch job scheduled which will take care of this cleanup.
+#### Exactly Once Semantics ####
+1. Restart application with same Checkpoint location
+2. Use a Replayable source (File Source, Kafka) unlike Console
+3. Use Deterministic Computation - Key Identifier upon which the record is identified in the output(Sink) should be the same and should not have varying values
+4. Use a Idempotent Sink - If we process same data once again, the duplicate data should not be written to a Output source, it should either be removed or overwritten